Richard-Burd/sinatra-portfolio-project/README.md

 ## Installation instructions

-Clone this repo into your local environment and run `bundle install`.
-After that, run `shotgun` to run your server...copy & paste the domain into a web browser URL and go from there.
+Clone this repo into your local environment and run the following commands:

+1. `$ gem install bundler` ... to install [Bundler](https://bundler.io/)
+1. `$ bundle install` ... to install the [Ruby Gems](https://rubygems.org/).
+2. `$ shotgun` ... to boot up your server

+Next, copy the domain (displayed in the command prompt)  and paste it into a web browser and you should see the homepage.

 ## Project File Structure
 ```